-25% will be based on student journals that will include class notes, data from the textbook, lab write-ups and reflections on discussions.
+20% will be based on student journals that will include class notes, data from the textbook, lab write-ups and reflections on discussions.
+Simply writing the essential notes will earn a 90% in this category.
+Students must expand on the "interactive notebook" to earn a higher grade.

-25% will be reports and/or presentations to be done about twice each quarter 20% will be from tests (similar to AP test format) approximately once every 2 weeks 10% will be homework which will generally be typed and submitted online.
-10% will be participation points earned during class discussions and presentations.
-10% will be awarded for completing 5 community service hours per semester.
+20% will be from tests (similar to AP test format) approximately once every 2 weeks

+15% will be homework which will generally be typed and submitted online.

+10% will be reports and/or presentations to be done about twice each quarter.

+10% will be labs and projects that are typically done in teams but graded individually.

+15% will be participation points earned during class discussions and presentations.

+• Points will be deducted for unexcused tardies and absences.

+10% will be awarded for completing 6 hours of environmental community service per semester.

-• Students may always participate in more community service activities for extra credit.
+• Students may always participate in more community service activities for up to 10% extra credit.
 However, this must be agreed upon with Mr. Sierra beforehand.